 Licensed therapists and psychologists are trained to treat people across the mental health spectrum, from preventative to clinical needs, but may be unavailable when needed.
 The American Psychological Association estimates there are only 34 licensed psychologists per 100,000 people in the United States, and over 115 million Americans live in an area with a shortage of licensed therapists.
 At the same time, companies may offer EAPs, which provide therapy to employees, but utilization is low, historically hovering below 10 percent, and due to the therapist shortage, people may struggle to get an appointment.
 Meanwhile, there are thousands of certified professional coaches in the United States alone who can provide evidence-based interventions for clients experiencing symptoms of anxiety, stress, or burnout, who have not yet hit a clinical diagnosis, and prevent them from reaching such an apex.

-Coaching is a preventative mental health solution that promotes individuals’ abilities to improve wellbeing and productivity while proactively mitigating negative mental health challenges.
+Mental Health Platform that promotes individuals’ abilities to improve wellbeing and productivity while proactively mitigating negative mental health challenges.
 We know that wellbeing and productivity are intricately connected, and both are needed to be successful.
 We also know that when people are equipped with the tools and coping mechanisms needed for the ever changing work environment, they are more resilient and adaptable, can better manage their emotions, and are more likely to overcome challenges that appear in their paths.
 Coaching is the intersection of productivity, wellbeing, and developmental growth.

 Coaching is a one-size-fits-one solution.
 Professional coaches are trained individuals with the skills and abilities to guide individuals toward career success.
 Using a specific set of tools, such as powerful questions, coaches help create awareness, develop goals, and co-create solutions with members that specifically address their unique needs.
 They also serve as accountability partners, helping to support and guide their clients throughout the transformational coaching process.